pushpanjalip/2021-Jekyll-website/about.md

 ---
 layout: dark
 title: About
-example: Example text is a variable.
+example: "Example text is a variable"
 ---

 This page describes {{ site.title }} by {{ site.author.name }}.